Package Leaflet: Information for the User

-Acrel weekly belongs to a group of non-hormonal medications called bisphosphonates, which are used for the treatment of bone diseases.
-Acrel weekly acts directly on the bones, strengthening them, and therefore reduces the probability of fractures.
+Acrel Weekly belongs to a group of non-hormonal medicines called bisphosphonates, which are used for the treatment of bone diseases.
+Acrel Weekly acts directly on bones, strengthening them and reducing the likelihood of fractures.

-Postmenopausal osteoporosis appears in women after menopause and is when the bone begins to weaken, becomes more fragile, and fractures are more likely to occur after a fall or twist.
+Postmenopausal osteoporosis occurs in women after menopause and is when the bone starts to weaken, becomes more fragile, and fractures are more likely to occur after a fall or twist.

-Osteoporosis can also be suffered by men due to numerous causes, including aging and/or low levels of male hormone, testosterone.
+Osteoporosis can also affect men due to various causes, including aging and/or low levels of male hormone, testosterone.

 Treatment of osteoporosis in women after menopause, even if osteoporosis is severe.
 Reduces the risk of vertebral and hip fractures.